saf-dmitry/taskpaper-mode/README.md

 ## Tagging

 Tags provide another way to organize (and later search for) items.
-Type the `@` symbol preceded by a space and followed by a tag name to create a tag.
+To create a tag type the `@` symbol preceded by a space and followed by a tag name with no spaces.
 Tag names may basically contain uppercase and lowercase letters, digits, hyphens, underscores, and dots.
 Tags can optionally have a value (or list of comma separated values) in parentheses after the tag name:

  - `@today`
  - `@priority(1)`